synshop/rtfm/docs/Software/Lightburn Quick Guide.md

 - Ventilate your workspace.
 - Use scrap material to test settings before final runs.
 - For Line (cut) mode: Look for smoke coming from the underside of the project.
 This indicates it has successfully cut all the way.
-- for Line (cut) mode, cutting twice is fine, as long as you have not moved the stock.
-Good luck getting it back in position.
+- Re-running a cut twice is fine, but you do not move the stock.
+It is near impossible to get back in the exact same position after moving it.
 - Some machines have other pecadillos.
 (First child needs a support bar while open)

 ## 🧰 Advanced Considerations